-The spriritual leader of a Jewish congregation is its rabbi.
-Rabbi Ellen Jay Lewis was ordained in 1980 and has been the spritual leader of the Jewish Center of Northwest Jersey since 1994.
-While technically serving in a part-time capacity, she is well known to the congregation as a "full-service" rabbi.
-She also serves as principal of the Hebrew School and conducts the Rabbi's Class on Sundays as part of the temple's Adult Education program.
+The spiritual leader of a Jewish congregation is its rabbi.
+Our temple's rabbi also serves as principal of our Hebrew School, the Mike Weiner School of Jewish Learning, and conducts the Rabbi's Class as part of the temple's Adult Education program.